eatme-global/internal-documentation/docs/playbook/how-to-create-a-restaurant-menu.md

 ## 1.1 Create a New Spreadsheet

 - Open your preferred spreadsheet application (e.g., Microsoft Excel, Google Sheets).
-- Create a new spreadsheet and name it appropriately, such as "Restaurant Menu Data".
+- Create a new spreadsheet and name it appropriately, such as "Restaurant Menu Data or Setup".

 ---

 ## 1.2 Column Headers

 - In the first row, create the following column headers to capture the necessary information:
-  - **Category 1**
+  - **Category **
   - **Sub-Category**
   - **Item Name**
   - **Description**